RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 - Errors in Java are called **Exceptions**

 ## Arrays
+- Array can also be initialized in a parallel fashion for data that is related, they must be the same size as in their length must be the same.
 - Array size will generally be declared with a constant value with the final attribute
 - The purpose of arrays is to store and reference values, when you want to access data more than once.
 ### Array Declaration